Search for other topics in Food-Skills-for-Self-Sufficiency.com:

 It's not uncommon at all here in southern Indiana, for 2 or 3 families to go in together and buy a whole hog or steer and have it processed at a local meat locker.
 Then split up the meat evenly between the families.
 A whole hog or steer may be too much for one family to afford or store. a half or quarter on the other hand, might provide them with enough beef or pork for an entire year.

-Often times grocery stores around our home will great deals on larger quantities of meats.
+Often times grocery stores around our home will offer great deals on larger quantities of meats.
 One of our favorites is chicken leg quarters.
 They can occasionally be found on sale really cheap - like $0.29 a pound - but they limit you to a 10 pound purchase.

 If you come across this kind of deal, nothing stops you from buying the maximum amount, and then going back later for more, or taking a friend or family member along and having them buy 10 pounds too.